FTZ Production Center

 The FTZ Board’s regulations allow the Board’s staff to authorize production activity on an interim basis during the 120-day period while the Board is reviewing a request for production authority.
 “Interim authority” can only be considered if the local U.S. Customs and Border Protection (CBP) office has confirmed that the activity could begin sooner than the 120-day standard production review period and if CBP has no objections to the proposal.

 How do I request interim authority?

 Interim authority can be requested by letter, either as part of the production notification or separately.
-In requesting interim authority, a company should explain why authority is needed quickly and should also attach comments from CBP stating the company could be activated sooner than 120 days and that CBP has no objections to the request.
+In requesting interim authority, a company should explain why commencement of the activity is time-sensitive.